DMSO is a Miraculous Therapy for Chronic Pain and Musculoskeletal Injuries

 •A 1979 study treated 343 arthritic patients (320 with RA and 23 with deforming arthritis).
 Of them, 145 received 50-70% DMSO (applied topically to site of joint inflammation), 85 received DMSO plus an unspecified “analgin” (pain killer), 50 received DMSO plus heparin, and 25 received DMSO plus sodium salicylate (a compound similar to aspirin), and additionally, some of the more challenging cases also received cortisone injections.
 In the DMSO only group, 64% had significant improvement, 19% had insignificant improvement, 15% had no benefit and 2% worsened.
 When DMSO was used in combination with the other therapies, it enhanced their efficacy and lowered their required dose.
 No issues arose from combining it with the other therapies and only 3.2% of the 343 patients had adverse effects (which were primarily skin irritation).

 •Finally, this book discussed a Brazilian study (I could not locate) where 15 RA patients and 15 OA patients received an IVs of DMSO (5ml), a B-complex, vitamin C and magnesium sulfate 2 times a week for 5 weeks and then once a month for 18 months.
-This caused an immediate 66% decrease in free radical production (and a longterm 52% reduction), and created a lasting clinical improvement in over 85% of the patients with osteoarthritis and 77% of the patients with rheumatoid arthritis.
+This caused an immediate 66% decrease in free radical production (and a longterm 52% reduction), and created a lasting clinical improvement in over 85% of the patients with OA and 77% of the patients with rheumatoid arthritis.

 To put this into context, consider the story of Patricia McClenathan, a 39-year old New Yorker who had been receiving treatment for the last six years from rheumatologists for spondylitis (inflammation of the spinal joints) that left her with deep pain, a loss of mobility, and a variety of severe side effects from the drugs and procedures she had received that could only reduce her pain.
 As time went on, her condition continued to worsen (e.g., her discs ruptured) she become bed bound and fell into a deep depression.
 A relative then suggested DMSO (as DMSO had recently been legalized in Florida) and having no other options, she flew to Florida for daily IV DMSO sessions, and by the third day experienced a profound improvement (and a complete improvement on day 5).